jonkelleyatrackspace/ops_api/README.md

 ## Command Line Usage

-NOTE: You can use the apache htpasswd utility (from `apache2-utils` or `httpd-tools`), to create your htpasswd files.
+NOTE: You can use the apache htpasswd utility to create a htpasswd file for embedded www-basic-auth.
+That means install the `apache2-utils` deb or `httpd-tools` rpm while you're at it.

     Usage: opsapi [options] <htpasswd>